 What to expect from your doctor

 There are no specific tests or procedures for diagnosing ocular rosacea.
 Instead, your doctor will likely make a diagnosis by:

 The goal of therapy for ocular rosacea is to manage the condition.
 There is no specific cure.

 To manage your ocular rosacea, the following may bring some symptom relief:

-There's no way to prevent ocular rosacea, but you can take steps to control your symptoms.
+There's no known way to prevent ocular rosacea, but you can take steps to control your symptoms.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.

 Terms and conditions of use